shasha9/Image-Compression-using-K-Means-Clustering/README.md

 * ##### Task 1:
 Import essential modules and helper functions from NumPy,Matplotlib,scikit-learn,and Jupyter Widgets.
 * ##### Task 2:
-Data Pre-processing- Imporing images from a local directory and storing them as numpy arrays.Exploring the image attributes.Normalizing the pixel values and unrolling the arrays into vectors.
+Data Pre-processing - Imporing images from a local directory and storing them as numpy arrays.Exploring the image attributes.Normalizing the pixel values and unrolling the arrays into vectors.
 * ##### Task 3:
 Visualizing the Color Space using Point Clouds - Visualizing the set of pixels from the original image as two 2-D point clouds in color space.
 * ##### Task 4: